Naozumi520/discordImgCrawler/readme.md

 # Introduction
 This is a crawler program written in javascript.
 It allows you to download all the images from a discord server channel.
 Unlike other programs, this program use puppeter to get the url of the image and download it when the client sending a discord request of attachments.
-Even though it was much safer than selfbot but I'll still won't be responsible for any problems with using the software (like getting banned due to discord TOS).
+Even though it was much safer than selfbot but I still won't be responsible for any problems with using the software (like getting banned due to discord TOS).
 ~~But is scrolling the pages against the diiscord TOS?
 I don't think so.~~

 ## How to use